Staff:Sarah Chapman, Program Director

 Claudia Marin Goggin

-Carol Jordan has been coordinating the tutoring program for six years and loves being at the Carnegie Center!
+Carol Jordan has been Tutoring Director since 2011 and loves being at the Carnegie Center.
 Her background is in teaching, so she enjoys the times when she gets to be with the kids.
-Her favorite things about the Carnegie Center include the mission, the families who come every week, Carnegie Classics, the Books-in-Progress Conference, getting to meet so many wonderful Kentucky authors, the beautiful building, the wonderful supportive staff, and of course, the fact that we give away free books!
-Carol has two grown children, who don’t visit Lexington often enough.
+Her favorite things about the Carnegie Center include the mission, the families who come every week, Carnegie Classics, getting to meet so many Kentucky authors, the beautiful building, the wonderful supportive staff, and of course, the fact that we give away free books!
+Carol serves on the board for Guatemalan Educational Outreach, which supports an English immersion school in rural Guatemala.
+For 2021, she also serves on the board for Bluegrass Indo-American Civic Society.
+She has two grown children, who don’t visit Lexington often enough.
 Carol loves to travel (to visit her children) and loves to read.
-She also runs off to Raven Run or the Gorge to hike as often as she can!
+She also runs off to Raven Run or the Gorge to hike as often as she can.

 Jennifer Mattox became the Carnegie Center’s Development Director in 2004.
 Like other staff working at this small nonprofit, she is directly involved with program planning and administration, especially for those programs involving the literary arts.
-In addition to coordinating the Kentucky Great Writers series, she teaches writing workshops and seminars–both in the center and at outreach sites such as central Kentucky public libraries.
-She serves on the Kentucky Book Fair Author Selection Task Force and the Historic Paris-Bourbon County/Hopewell Museum board and served on her public library’s Strategic Plan Focus Group.
+In addition to coordinating the Kentucky Great Writers series, she teaches writing workshops and seminars–in the center, at outreach sites such as central Kentucky public libraries, and online.
 She is a member of the Association of Fundraising Professionals Bluegrass Chapter and previously served nine years on their board.
-Jennifer has more than 20 years of professional writing experience in fundraising, marketing, and journalism and her fiction is represented by John Hawkins & Associates literary agency.
+Jennifer has more than 20 years of professional writing experience in fundraising, marketing, and journalism.
 She is a two-time Kentucky Foundation for Women artist enrichment grantee and is a featured artist on Art of the Rural’s “PlaceStories” website.
+"PlaceStories" website.